 With its famous Georgian terraces, thermal spa waters, cream teas and Jane Austen – you can’t say Bath isn’t on the UK tourist trail.
-Its quintessentially English charms pull in visitors from around the world and it has so many historic buildings the entire city has been made a UNESCO World Heritage Site.
+Its quintessentially English charms pull in visitors from around the world and it has so many historic buildings that the entire city has been designated a UNESCO World Heritage Site.
 But although you might have to dodge a few tour groups, its still more than worth it to explore the sights of one of England’s most beautiful and historic cities.
-So here’s my guide on how to spend 48 hours in Bath.
+So here’s my 48-hour itinerary for spending the perfect weekend in Bath.

-If you fancy splashing out, head to the city’s most desirable address at the Royal Crescent Hotel.
-Two 18th-century Georgian townhouses have been merged to create a five-star hotel and spa.
-It has lots of period features, a hidden garden and stunning views.
+If you fancy splashing out, head to Bath’s most desirable address for a stay at the Royal Crescent Hotel.
+Two 18th-century Georgian townhouses have been merged together to create a five-star hotel and spa.
+It has lots of historic features, period artworks, a hidden landscaped garden, bar and restaurant, and stunning views.
 Double rooms start from £200 a night.

-Or if you’re on a budget, one of the best deals is Bath University’s student residences.
-There’s greatest availability in summer when the students are away and single rooms with a communal bathroom start from £26.
-Or the rest of the year they have double, twin and single rooms with en-suites from £65 B&B. The campus is a mile from the town centre but buses run between them.
+If you’re on a budget, one of the best deals is Bath University’s student residences.
+They have greatest availability in summer but some rooms are available all year, with double, twin and single rooms with en-suites starting from £65 B&B. The campus is around a mile from the city centre but buses run between them.
 Then head to Green Park Brasserie & Bar for dinner – a converted railway station booking hall with live jazz that serves modern British food.

 Head down to the water to Pulteney Bridge.
-This covered bridge was built in the 18th century for William Pulteney to connect Bath to land on the other side of the River Avon to drive up land prices.
-It’s one of few bridges which has shops built into the sides and the facade is still very well preserved.
-Though if you look around the back it’s a bit more DIY as extra windows and extensions have been added over the years.
+This covered bridge was built in the 18th century for William Pulteney to connect Bath to land on the other side of the River Avon to help drive up land prices.
+It’s one of few bridges in the world which have shops built into the sides and the facade is still really well preserved.
+Though if you take a look around the back it’s a bit more DIY as extra windows and extensions have been added over the years.

-To compare the modern spa experience with the Roman version, visit the city’s Roman Baths.
+Compare the modern spa experience with the Roman version at the Roman Baths.
 The first baths were built here in 70AD and over a million litres of 46°C water still flows into them every day.
-You can take a tour around the ruins of the Great Bath and the temple of Sulis Minerva.
-Don’t try the pools yourself though – if the bright green coloured water doesn’t put you off, tales of bacteria and radioactive lead pipes might.
-Entry costs £16.50 for adults (£14.50 for seniors/students and £10.25 for children).
+You can take a tour of the ruins of the Great Bath and temple of Sulis Minerva.
+Don’t try the water though – if its bright green colour doesn’t put you off, tales of bacteria and radioactive lead pipes might.
+Entry £16.50 for adults (£14.50 for seniors/students and £10.25 for children).

 Then finish off your weekend with a Bath institution – afternoon tea at the Pump Rooms.
-Indulge yourself with a traditional Champagne afternoon tea for £27.50 or try a Jane Austen tea for £26 with a ham terrine, Bath bun, fruit fool, scones and a custard tart, all served in opulent splendour under the chandeliers.
+Indulge yourself with a traditional Champagne afternoon tea for £25 or try a Someset tea with cider for £19.50, all served in opulent splendour under the chandeliers.
 And while you’re there, don’t forget to taste the spa waters from the King’s Fountain.
 With 43 different minerals it’s apparently the cure for all sorts of ills, though with its metallic tang it’s a bit of an acquired taste.

 Have you visited Bath?
 Do you have any tips to add on what to see, do and eat?